NORTH WALES COAST etc.

 Two strangers in the camp, Anglia Railways liveried class 86 number 86246 "Royal Anglian Regiment" appeared towing 59202.
 The class 59 was then taken into the depot by 47772.
 17/11/2001

-The 86 later left heading South down the West Coast Main Line, note the white walled tyres reminiscent of my Triumph Bonneville!
+The 86 later left heading South down the West Coast Main Line, note the white walled tyres !
 17/11/2001

 Two sad reminders of the past are ever present at Crewe, 37420 "The Scottish Hosteller" (top) and 37407 "Blackpool Tower".
 Both these past performers on the North Wales Coast runs reside on the Crewe scrap lines and would seem to have a bleak future.
 17/11/2001